roytang/blog/content/quotes/sig.md

 ---

-My heart is saying &quot;yes&quot;, and my mind is saying &quot;whatever, you never listen to me anyway.&quot;
+My heart is saying "yes", and my mind is saying "whatever, you never listen to me anyway."

 ---

-&quot;There is no such thing as gravity.
-The Earth sucks, that is all.&quot;
+"There is no such thing as gravity.
+The Earth sucks, that is all."

 ---

-&quot;My destiny is what I make it out to be, not what others want it to be.&quot;
+"My destiny is what I make it out to be, not what others want it to be."

 ---

-&quot;Sometimes I think we&#x27;re alone in the universe, and sometimes I think we&#x27;re not.
-In either case, the idea is quite staggering.&quot;
+"Sometimes I think we&#x27;re alone in the universe, and sometimes I think we&#x27;re not.
+In either case, the idea is quite staggering."

 - Arthur C Clarke